jkomoros/boardgame/TUTORIAL.md

 }
 ```

 `ConfigureEnums() *enum.Set` should return the enum set for your game.
-If you're using AutoReader, a simple method that returns the Enums for your package will have already been generated for your gameDelegate.
+If you're using `boardgame-util codegen`, a simple method that returns the Enums for your package will have already been generated for your gameDelegate.

 ### Property sanitization